alphasecio/pollinator/README.md

 - Import/export a poll as JSON, plus a standalone offline poll-builder tool
 - Real-time join, answer, and results via server-sent events — no polling, no page refreshes
+- Kahoot-style color-coded answer options, carried through consistently from the answer screen to the results screen
 - Synthesized countdown sound on `/display` — no licensed audio, no mute control needed
 - QR code and short-link join flow, toggleable on `/display` for